Bazarovinc/fillit/README.md

 # fillit
-This the algoritmic project from School 21.
+This is the algoritmic project from School 21.
 In this project we should place tetraminos in the smalles squeare.
 ## Usage
 ```
 >make